 1 (b) Running virtual workshops & using the UPN process approach

 This video gives you more detail in setting up and running great virtual workshops.

-Part 1 : Is about preparing for great virtual workshops.
-Part 2 (from 5:05) is a more in depth understanding of how to use the UPN approach to capture better processes faster and engage stakeholders in improving and enriching them.
-A 20 mins masterclass from Walter.
+Part 1 Is about preparing for great virtual workshops.
+Part 2 (from 5:05) is a more in depth understanding of how to use the UPN approach to capture processes faster and engage stakeholders in improving and enriching them.
+Here's a 20 minute masterclass from Walter:

 2. Switching between edit/view modes